xinweny/discord-clone/README.md

 - React to messages with emojis or upload custom ones with EmojiMart
 - Add attachments to messages with Cloudinary
 - Send GIFs with Tenor GIF API
+- Rich-text editor to parse (custom) emojis, server invites and links with React Slate
 - Join servers with communities of like-minded individuals, or create and customize your own
 - Organize server discussions and topics into text and voice/video channels
 - Invite others to join servers with unique server invite links